UPDATE 1/25/2021: Updates On Current Events

 Interim-City Manager Brant Gary made a presentation to City Council in September 2020 and a second one on October 5, 2020, regarding the Community Development Block Grant-MIT program offered through the Texas General Land Office.
 He requested Council’s approval to submit a $65 million dollar flood mitigation grant that would include the demolition of our Wastewater Treatment Plant (WWTP).

 The land, including the existing Public Works buildings, would give way to some sort of a detention area in the vicinity of Lafayette Park, the Officer Lucy Dog Park, and private residences.
 No plans were presented for the detention area.
 This was last minute notice, since the application deadline is October 28, 2020.
-Find a recent article on this proposal here.
-Click on The Wastewater Treatment Plant and the CDBG-MIT
+Find a recent article on this proposal here and click on the link to The Wastewater Treatment Plant and the CDBG-MIT

 Bellaire’s wastewater plant would be gone, and wastewater would be routed to the City of Houston’s Almeda Sims plant via an 8 to 9 mile long pipeline.
 Public Works would be relocated.
 Land and new buildings are included in the grant but not a new wastewater treatment plant.
 Here’s the link to the October 5, 2020 Council meeting.
 The October 5th CDBG workshop begins about 3 minutes into the meeting.
 I encourage everyone to listen to it.

 Three small cities, including Galena Park, were mentioned as customers of COH for wastewater treatment.
 Since no cost comparisons were included in the presentation I called Galena Park to verify their monthly service charge and to ask about the service.
 I was informed that they have their own WWTP and I emailed the Mayor and members of City Council with this information.

 It turns out there’s a small area of Galena Park called Woodland Acres, consisting of 343 homes separated from the main area of Galena Park by industrial areas, a marshalling yard, and a bayou.
 Galena Park pays the City of Houston $12,000 per month for wastewater treatment in that area only.
 Woodland Acres is the area on the Galena Park map located at the northeast corner of Galena Park.